 THE BROWN FOUNDATION

-The Brown Foundation prioritizes supports both large and small arts organizations in Texas, but conducts some work across the United States.
+The Brown Foundation supports both large and small arts organizations in Texas, but conducts some work across the United States.

 CAPEZIO FOUNDATION